ZwiiDoan/purchase-transactions-service/README.md

 1. Dates in Treasury Reporting Rates of Exchange API are in UTC timezone
 2. Purchase Transaction dates are also in UTC timezone.
-3. Requirement #3 prevents Docker Engine Installation and Usage but not Java 17 Installation and Embedded/In-memory database (H2) anc cache (Redis) which requires no extra installation.
+3. Requirement #3 prevents Docker Engine Installation and Usage but not Java 17 Installation and Embedded/In-memory database (H2) which requires no extra installation.

 ### Solution

 The Application is built as a Web Service that exposes 2 endpoints to store and retrieve a single Purchase Transaction.
 For more information about the endpoints, please open [pts-swagger.yml](pts-swagger.yml).
-"Store a Purchase Transaction" endpoint is straight-forward: the incoming Purchase Transaction is validated and assigned a UUID before getting persisted into Database.
+"Store a Purchase Transaction" endpoint is straight-forward: the incoming Purchase Transaction is validated and assigned a UUID as `Transaction Id` before getting persisted into Database.
 A valid Purchase Transaction must satisfy:

 * Description is optional and cannot exceed 50 characters
 * Transaction date is required and must not be in future